The Assured Income for the Severely Handicapped, or AISH, is a provincial benefit program of the provincial government of Alberta, Canada.

 There are certain single and family income exemptions as well.
 The rationale behind keeping regular income at partial exemption is to encourage recipients to work.

-There are other exempt income sources, too, that don’t impact your AISH eligibility or reduce your living allowance.
+Other exempt income sources, too, don’t impact your AISH eligibility or reduce your living allowance.
 They include cash gifts, registered retirement savings plan (RRSP) or registered disability savings plan (RDSP) payments, death benefits, income tax refunds, and child benefits.

 AISH Eligibility Requirements: Assets